MelvinQM/IOT-Personal/docs/uxd/concept_design.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-    The dc-dc converter is fastened the same way the MPU is.
-This similarily is fastened to the top half of the controller
+    The DC-DC converter is fastened the same way the MPU is.
+This similarily is fastened to the top half of the controller.
+Considerations were made to ensure the input of this converter was facing towards the battery cables to reduce the distance between them.
   </div>
   <div style="flex: 1; text-align: right; margin-left: 4px;">
     <img src="/../assets/images/dc-dc-holder2.png" alt="dc-dc-holder2">